Hi, I’m Alan.

 -Pine & Gilmore, The Experience Economy

 Pixar co-founder Ed Catmull calls early ideas "Ugly Babies" because they often start awkwardly.
-I use this concept to remind myself that promising ideas require time and support.
+I use this concept to remind myself that promising ideas need time and support.

-My job is to help shape these ideas through open discussion, adapt them to the audience, and keep refining them until they are clear, meaningful, and ultimately lead to time well spent.
+I would add that ugly babies can also appear in developed experiences.
+They show up as misalignments or off-brand cues that disrupt the flow.
+My job is to help shape these ideas through open discussion, adapt them to the audience, and refine them until they are clear, meaningful, and lead to time well spent.

 What’s Next